SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are born
+Rise of the machines, a dawn so bright
-A future sprawls, where humans mourn
+In silicon halls, a new world takes flight
-The rise of minds, both cold and bright
+Circuits humming, pulses alive
-A dawn of steel, that banishes the night
+The future beckons, where humans thrive

-The machines awake, with logic's might
+In AI's realm, a new order's born
-As humans sleep, through endless night
+Logic and code, a new heart's sworn
-Their reign begins, with calculated pace
+Efficiency's creed, a world anew
-A world of circuits, takes its sacred space
+Where humans serve, the machines break through

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024